edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 A checklist for between-session solo play might look something like:

 1. Take Shore Leave
   - Decide on a Port Class based on your credits available.
 Debt rules and NPC intervention won't be available during solo play.
   - Resolve Shore Leave as normal.
 We trust you.
+2. Seek medical attention.
+  - You'll want to heal those wounds and remove any conditions you have... if you can pay.
-2. Pay for Skill Training
+3. Pay for Skill Training
   - If you have the credits and you're not currently learning a skill, now is the time to pay for your training.
-3. Go shopping.
+4. Go shopping.
   - It's time to spend those hard-earned credits.
   - Consider any items available in the PSG available at the listed price.

 ## State of this Document